wuftymerguftyguff/wuftymerguftyguff.github.io/sqrlapp.md

 ---
 layout: page
 title: SQRL iOS App
 permalink: /sqrlapp/
+comments: true
 ---

 This is the Page of The SQRL for iOS APP

 Latest installer Package for [SQRL for MAC](/sqrl.pkg "SQRL for MAC")